Intern-22222/car-lease-loan-ai-assistant/docs/manual_extraction.md

 ---

 ## Conclusion
-All five contract PDFs were manually reviewed and converted into structured JSON fixtures following the project schema.
+All Seven contract PDFs were manually reviewed and converted into structured JSON fixtures following the project schema.
 This labeled dataset serves as a reliable reference for backend validation, OCR evaluation, and pipeline demonstrations.